Hydroxyapatite deposition disease

 Ultrasound ablation may prove to be of short-term benefit in particular cases.
 However, its long-term benefit has not yet been demonstrated 3.

-When intra-articular, HA crystals can cause joint destruction.
-Any joint can be involved; the shoulder is most commonly affected, resulting in Milwaukee shoulder syndrome 4.
+When intra-articular, calcium apatite crystals can cause joint destruction.
+Any joint can be involved; the shoulder is most commonly affected, resulting in Milwaukee shoulder 4.

 The differential diagnosis of joint pain with calcification is extensive and occurs in many conditions such as: